 Sakura was tempted to do something drastic, like use The Mirror and The Illusion to sneak around the castle to secretly meet Syaoran, but she would never do that.
-Having already faced a giant deadly magical serpent once before she had absolutely no desire to do it again.
+Having already faced a giant deadly magical serpent once before, Sakura had absolutely no desire to do it again.
 Especially on her own.
 Exposing the cards and her other magic would certainly be imprudent as well.

 The days went by with these new procedures and policies in place.
 Some professor, usually Professor Flitwick, would show up in the morning to escort the Ravenclaw students to breakfast.
 This eliminated any early morning meetings with Syaoran, to Sakura's disappointment.
-Then throughout the day the different groups of students would be handed off from one professor to another until after dinner, at which point they'd be brought back to their common rooms again.
+Then, throughout the day, the different groups of students would be handed off from one professor to another until after dinner, at which point they'd be brought back to their common room again.
 This eliminated any evening meetings with Syaoran, to Sakura's dismay.

 The new procedures made even little things difficult, like using a bathroom.
 Sakura would need to wait for the few times there would be multiple professors with the second-year Ravenclaws between classes so one of them could escort her to the bathroom and while the others could continue on their way to the next class.
 The staff outnumbered the number of classes by enough that this was possible, but not so much as to make a second professor's presence a guarantee.

 Sakura could barely wait for Defense Against the Dark Arts class to end.
 Professor Lockhart regaled the class with the story of how he had faced a werewolf and forced it back into human form.
 Again.
-Sakura found it hard to even pay attention and found herself daydreaming about this or that as the Professor rambled on.
-He was a capable story teller, but after hearing the story six times already Sakura felt it hard to pay that much attention.
+Sakura found it hard to pay any attention and found herself daydreaming about this or that as the Professor rambled on.
+He was a capable story teller, but hearing the story six times already drained all the excitement from his presentation.

 Sakura approached Professor Flitwick and asked in a quiet voice, "Do you think we could... go to..."
 She was hesitant to ask with the entire class around her.